tcxcx/tanssi/pallets/carbon-credits/README.md

 # Carbon Credits Pallet

-The Carbon Credits pallet manages the creation and retirement of Carbon Credits units for the bitgreen runtime.
+The Carbon Credits pallet manages the creation and retirement of Carbon Credits units for the Foresta runtime.

 ### Background on Carbon Credits